ellmetha/django-machina/docs/settings.rst

 Default: ``0``

-The maximum avatar size for forum member profiles.
+The maximum avatar size for forum member profiles (the size must be expressed in bytes).
 A value of ``0`` means that there is no size limitation.

 ``MACHINA_PROFILE_SIGNATURE_MAX_LENGTH``
 ----------------------------------------